 The next thing you’re going to need to do is set up your insurance within the pension.
 Make sure you choose the correct insurance option so that you’re not throwing out your money, nor under-insured in case of a catastrophe.
 You will most likely need to buy additional seudi (long term disability) insurance to complement this insurance (I will have an entire post explaining seudi coming soon).

 If you already have a pension, make sure when opening a pension that you are continuing the one you already have (ask for shmirah al haretzefI).
 This will ensure that you don’t have another 5 year period of excluding preexisting conditions on your insurance.
 You should also ask for the appropriate paperwork in order to move all your money from your old pension to your new one.

 I know the process can be intimidating, but we’re talking about the biggest investment of your life.
 A few days of work now will save you hundreds of thousands of shekels in the future.

 If you have any questions or are looking for help choosing a pension, please call me at 054-316-3211 or e-mail me at email@example.com.
-I work with Mivtachim, Klal, Harel, Midgal, and Phoenix, who collectively make up 97% of the pension market.
+I either work with or am in the process of signing up with Menorah-Mivtachim, Clal, Harel, Midgal, Meitav-Dash, Psagot and Phoenix, who collectively make up 98% of the pension market.
 I also have some connections to people in the smaller companies as well if you prefer them.
 I would be happy to help you choose and set up a pension absolutely free.